Introduction:

 Please note that tax laws and incentives can change over time, so it is essential to verify the most current information through official government sources or seek professional tax advice for your specific circumstances.

-Where to Find Schedule A Employees:
+Where to Find Schedule A Candidates:

 To tap into the vast pool of Schedule A candidates, employers can utilize various resources and platforms.
 Here are some helpful tips to get started: